yelouafi/node-litesql/README.md

 })
 ```
+So basically, it works always the way you've seen it
+- Construct a query via helper methods and classes
+- then execute the query using methods like you are used to ( run, get, all, each )

 ## Documentation
 More to come soon; for now, you may take a look on the tests to see how it's been used